VFD Mode Solver

 # Add first layer: 250nm thick at z=0

-layer_stack.addLayer(number=1, material=core_mat, thickness=0.22,
+layer_stack.AddLayer(number=1, material=core_mat, thickness=0.22,

 zmin=0, sideWallAng=0, cladding="Air_default")